Bryson-Cook/noOS/README.md

 Our team took a look at all of the competition including Windows, macOS, and various distributions of Linux.
 We realized that they lack a variety of productivity enhancing features.
 Sure, some applications have the ability to go fullscreen and you can disable notifications with a focus mode or do not disturb feature.
-What all of these operating systems lack is the ability to disable all of that.
+What all of these operating systems lack, however, is the ability to disable all of that.
-With that in mind, we set out with a goal, to remove all distractions
+With that in mind, we set out with a goal, to remove all distractions.

 ## Technical info
 This is a 32 bit x86 kernel, that currently uses GRUB as its bootloader using the multiboot standard.